Windy City Live

-Windy City Live (WCL) is a local daytime talk show that is broadcast on WLS-TV and based in Chicago, Illinois.
+Windy City Live (WCL) is a local daytime talk show that broadcast on WLS-TV in Chicago, Illinois.
 It premiered on May 26, 2011 as a replacement of The Oprah Winfrey Show which retired that month and is produced by WLS-TV (ABC 7 Chicago).
-The talk show is filmed in front of a live audience weekdays at the ABC7 Studios in the Chicago Loop on State Street.
-Current and original hosts are Val Warner and Ryan Chiaverini.
+The talk show was filmed in front of a live audience at the ABC7 Studios in the Chicago Loop on State Street.
+The hosts were Val Warner and Ryan Chiaverini.

 In November 2019, Windy City Live aired its 2,000th live episode with multiple special guests and performances.
-Windy City Live maintains strong viewership ratings, and has been nominated for and won numerous Chicago Emmy awards.
+Windy City Live maintained strong viewership ratings, and was nominated for and won numerous Chicago Emmy awards.

 On July 21, 2021, WLS-TV cancelled Windy City Live.
-Production was ceased on September 3, 2021.
+Production ceased on September 3, 2021.
 The show morphed into 'Windy City Weekend' a half-hour, weekly addition to ABC7 Eyewitness News at 11am, airing Fridays at 11:30am.

 Concept

-Windy City Live combines talk, entertainment, celebrity guest appearances, localized Chicago interests, and more in a 60-minute show.
+Windy City Live combined talk, entertainment, celebrity guest appearances, localized Chicago interests, and more in a 60-minute show.
 Original co-hosts Val Warner and Ryan Chiaverini are joined by guest contributors Roe Conn, an American talk radio host, and television producer Hank Mendheim.
 Ji Suk Yi had also served as a contributor and later co-host of the show until her departure for the Chicago Sun-Times in 2018.

 In July 2018, Bonnie Hunt, former host of The Bonnie Hunt Show, co-hosted WCL with Chiaverini while Warner was away on vacation.